Meningococcal disease: clinical and public health management

 - high pitched moaning or whimpering

-- blank starring, inactivity, hard to wake up
+- blank staring, inactivity, hard to wake up

 - poor feeding